sysbiolux/IDARE-QuickStart/README.md

 If you have cy3sbml this step is not necessary, as IDARE will automatically use the SBML structure provided by cy3sbml for the network.
 You will be asked, whether you want to add Gene Nodes.
 Tick the box (if not done already) and click Ok.

 You will notice, that additional nodes have been created, which represent the protein and gene nodes that were created.
-Proteins are created for all conjunctive GPR clauses (i.e. all possible and combinations that fulfil a GPR).
+Proteins are created for all conjunctive GPR clauses (i.e. all possible and combinations that fulfill a GPR).
 If the SBML contains enzyme species (annotated by the "isEncodedBy" bio qualifier), you would be asked which labeling pattern (i.e. database) to use for the genes and proteins.